Automattic/woocommerce-payments/docs/state-machine.md

 Steps:

-- Add a new State extending from one of four `State` types.
 - Add it to the $config of State_Machine concrete classes.
 - Review the state diagram to ensure that the new state is in the right place.
+- Implement a concrete class extending from one of four `State` types for that new state.

 ### 3, How to trigger a state machine?